cobra0901/React-Steem-Blockchain/src/app/help/en/tos.md

 you maintain in your Account.

 12.2.
-If you do not maintain a backup of your Account data outside of the Services, you will be may not be able to access STEEM, Steem Dollars and Steem Power associated with any Account maintained in your Account if we discontinue or deprecate the Services.
+If you do not maintain a backup of your Account data outside of the Services, you may not be able to access STEEM, Steem Dollars and Steem Power associated with any Account if we discontinue or deprecate the Services.

 ## 13. Suspension or Termination of Service.